conda/conda-docs/docs/source/user-guide/configuration/use-condarc.rst

 ----------------------------------------------------------------------------------

 By default, conda-build activates the build and test environments prior to executing the build or test scripts.
-This adds necessary PATH entries, and also runs any activate.d scripts you may have.
+This adds necessary PATH entries and runs any activate.d scripts you may have.
 If you disable activation, the PATH will still be modified, but the activate.d scripts will not run.
 This is not recommended, but some people prefer this.